Society of Beggars: Singles (2019–2023)

-In 2019, the group released the single "God Mode", described as a cathartic track exploring themes of loss and resilience.
-Later singles such as "Well of Wishes" and "All the Houses Have Their Lights On" received coverage in music publications, with Beat Magazine calling "Well of Wishes" a song that captures the band's "cataclysmic best."
-Glide Magazine described "All the Houses Have Their Lights On" as "a dark and refreshing rock ballad" that blends brooding lyricism with atmospheric production.
+In 2019, the group released the single "God Mode", which explored themes of loss and resilience.
+Later singles such as "Well of Wishes" and "All the Houses Have Their Lights On" received coverage in music publications, with Beat Magazine noting that "Well of Wishes" captured the band's style.
+Glide Magazine characterised "All the Houses Have Their Lights On" as a dark rock ballad with atmospheric production.

 Levitator (2024)

 The band's debut studio album, Levitator, was released on 28 November 2024 and produced by Lindsay Gravina at Birdland Studios.
 The album was heavily influenced by the death of the Michalopoulos brothers' father, which informed its themes of grief, mortality, and healing.
-Obscure Sound called it "a powerful and cohesive alternative rock album" that channels emotional weight into sonic intensity.
+Obscure Sound described the release as a cohesive alternative rock record that channels emotional weight into its instrumentation.

-Beat Magazine described the album as "an emotional rollercoaster of the most epic proportions," noting its blend of classic rock and post‑punk stylings.
-Happy Mag praised the record for its "artful lyricism and soaring arrangements," stating that the band "distil the pain of personal loss into something cinematic and cathartic."
-The album also received positive coverage from AAA Backstage, which highlighted the band's "commanding presence" and songwriting.
+Beat Magazine noted its blend of classic rock and post‑punk stylings.
+Happy Mag commented on its lyrical arrangements and thematic focus on personal loss.
+The album also received positive coverage from AAA Backstage, regarding the album's songwriting.

 In early 2025, the band promoted the album with the Levitator Tour, performing at intimate venues across Australia including Melbourne, Sydney, and Brisbane, with a notable album launch at The Old Bar.

-Style and influences
+Musical style and influences

 Society of Beggars' music blends elements of alternative rock, post-punk, and dark psychedelia.
 Reviewers have compared their sound to artists like Nick Cave and Tom Waits, citing their theatrical arrangements and lyrical introspection.
-Their visual and musical aesthetic draws on noir, classic rock, and emotional vulnerability.
+Their visual and musical aesthetic incorporates elements of noir fiction and classic rock.